 Held at the Historical Society’s landmarked Pierrepont Street museum, the event was attended by a cornucopia of New York’s landmark aficionados.
 It occurred on Monday, November 21, the exact day of designation in 1965.

-Following cocktails and mingling with preservation’s elite in the Othmer Library, architectural historian Francis Morrone and founder and chair of the New York Preservation Archive Project Anthony C. Woods spoke of the constant fight to safeguard the city’s worthiest architecture.
+Following cocktails and mingling with preservation’s elite in the Othmer Library, architectural historian Francis Morrone and founder and chair of the New York Preservation Archive Project Anthony C. Wood spoke of the constant fight to safeguard the city’s worthiest architecture.

 “We have a landmarks law because New Yorkers were fed up with what was happening to their city,” Morrone added.